keldigitalcube/iemoto/README.md

 [?]
 Do you need to make any changes to the above before continuing? (y/N)
 ```

-In the end of this procedure, you will be asked if there's any changes.
+At the end of this procedure, you will be asked if there's any changes.
 Type `N` or enter key to create the templates.

 When asked `[?]
 Use gulp? (y/N) `, type `y` to create files you need for gulp.
 It's `N` by default.